Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 #5 – Juice or Veggie Pulp

-Many recipes abound on the internet using the pulp leftover after making juice.
-The most common idea is to use carrot pulp as you would shredded carrots in a carrot muffin or bread recipe.
+Many recipes abound on the internet using the pulp left over after making juice.
+The most common idea is to use carrot pulp as you would shred carrots in a carrot muffin or bread recipe.
 But even pulp from leafy greens, veggies, and fruits can be used in various recipes, such as to make veggie burgers and salsas.

 Since juice pulp is essentially insoluble fiber, you can use it to add fiber to smoothies, soups, stews, or in bread and cracker recipes.
 The standard amount is 1/2 cup of juice pulp in most recipes that serve 4 people.
 Nope, the kids or even picky eaters won’t even notice it is there!

 Here’s a recipe to get you going with this idea.
-Note: Just remember that while you can juice beet and carrot tops and watermelon rind, they aren’t edible to use as juice pulp in recipes:
+Note: Remember that while you can juice beet and carrot tops and watermelon rind, they aren’t edible to use as juice pulp in recipes:

 Veggie Pulp Burgers Recipe

-Instructions: In a food processor, blend the sun-dried tomatoes with the soaking water until smooth.
+Instructions: Blend the sun-dried tomatoes with the soaking water until smooth in a food processor.
 Pour into a bowl.
 Blend the sunflower seeds with the mushrooms using a bit of water for consistency in the food processor to create a coarse texture.
 Add to the bowl with the rest of the ingredients and mix well.
-Form into patties and fry with coconut oil on medium-high heat about 5-7 minutes on each side.
+Form into patties and fry with coconut oil on medium-high heat for about 5-7 minutes on each side.

 Serve on buns with all the trimmings!

 Note: This recipe makes a lot of burgers.
-You can leave the dough in the fridge for a few days or you can freeze the pre-formed patties.
-I’d recommend using a piece of parchment paper in between the patties to avoid them sticking together.
+You can leave the dough in the fridge for a few days, or you can freeze the pre-formed patties.
+I recommend using a piece of parchment paper between the patties to avoid them sticking together.

 Note: Black fungus mushrooms are sold in Asian markets.
 Feel free to use any kind of mushroom you like.
 You can also vary this recipe by using your favorite curry or Thai spice.
 Using a blend of paprika and cumin is also nice.